luke-dutoit/data-engineering-prototyping/README.md

 Note: you can view the image terminal outputs using docker desktop and opening the running containers.

 ### Getting started simple using  make to build images and docker-compose to run them.
+(Work in progress / incomplete - docker-compose not yet set up.)

 1. Ensure that you have docker and make installed.
 2. Run `make build_all` to build all images.